 Director for Press – Max Twivy

-Max is in his first year studying History at Trinity College.
+Max is in his second year studying History at Trinity College.
 He is particularly interested in social mobility and inequality, national identity, immigration, and the role of religion in the modern world.

 Outside TWS, Max is President of the Trinity Politics Society, Head of Online Publicity at the Cambridge Union, a keen badminton and squash player, a saxophonist, and an avid Arsenal fan.